larswillems/security/README.md

 $ mkcert -cert-file cert.pem -key-file key.pem localhost
 ```

-The Chat application should now run without any security warnings from your browser.
+Now, using `npm start`, the Chat application should run without any security warnings from your browser.